Aki Kurose Middle School Academy: Demographics

 Of all Seattle's middle schools, Aki Kurose has the highest percentage of non-white students at 97.2%.
 African American students are 42.2% of the total, Asian Americans 41.1%, and Hispanics 11.8%.
 Whites and Native Americans account for less than 3% each.
 42.4% of students are non-English speakers and 18.3% are bilingual.
 Aki Kurose houses the school district's Bilingual Family Center, an office that helps students and their families whose home language is not English.
 On June 22, 2010 the Bilingual Family Center will move to the SPS headquarters building.

 Academic programs

 English as a second language is taught at the school.
 Spanish is taught as a foreign language.

 Spectrum students study at about one year above their grade level.
 The school also offers a rigorous honors program in all grade levels.
 Honors classes are offered in Language Arts, Reading and Math.

-Many students from Aki Kurose attend Rainier Beach High School and Franklin High School, which is nearby.
+Many students from Aki Kurose attend Rainier Beach High School or Franklin High School, which are nearby.